 Some of this kit you may already have or can borrow but you can’t get away without the software and the hours of patience needed to learn how to use it fully.

 Theatre/stage curtains – black approx. £60.00

 Photo SEL spotlights x 2 £100

 AKG Perception 220 microphone (for acoustic guitar and vocals) £125

 Sony Handycam digital video camera £250

 Various cables, leads, stands, stools and attachments

 Laptop (needs to be powerful to cope with the video software)

 You could probably set all this up for less than £500 but don’t skimp on the microphone, audio interface or camera as no matter how you edit if the input is poor the output will be also.
 You can get free software but as with everything the more you pay the better features you get.
-Learning to use the equipment and the software is great fun and very rewarding and each time you do it you’ll get better – our first videos now look very amateur compared to the latest!
+Learning to use the equipment and the software is great fun and very rewarding and each time you do it you’ll get better – our first videos now look very amateur!